nkoub/sodeint/README.md

 # sodeint
-Solving initial value problems of stochastic ordinary differential equations in c++ using Boost.numeric.odeint
+A collection of integrators for solving initial value problems of stochastic ordinary differential equations in C++ using boost::numeric::odeint